edgraham/BinSanity/README.md

 * Low completion: less than 50% complete with > 90% strain heterogeneity
 * High Redundancy: 80% complete with >10% redundacy, or 50% complete > 5% redundacy
 <p>
 The program is written in to the script `Binsanity-wf`, but can also be called as a stand alone script available in the Utils.
-It is run as:
+It is run as: <p>
 `checkm_analysis -checkM [checkm_qa tab delimited output]`
 <p>
 It should be noted that selection of the high and low redundancy values are an arbitrary cut off and the values of generally accepted redundancy, completion, and strain heterogeneity are up for debate so it is recommended that if you use the script that you decide what the best cut off values are for your purposes.<p>